A note on gauge-fixing in the electroweak sector of nmUED

-We present the equation of motion for $a^n(y)$ for the sake of completeness.
-One can see that in case of $r_G = r_H$, Eq.\;\ref{gauge equation} has the same form of Eq.\;\ref{Higgs equation} and they have the same solutions.
-In the following without loss of any generality of the discussion we will assume this equality.
-However, the Eq.\;\ref{gauge equation} or its solution will not play any major role in the following.
+For the sake of completeness in Eq.\ref{gauge equation} we have shown the equation of motion for $a^n(y)$.
+However, the Eq.\ref{gauge equation} or its solution will not play any major role in our analysis.
+One can see that in case of~~$r_V = r_H$, Eq.\ref{gauge equation} has the identical form as that of Eq.\ref{Higgs equation} and they have the same solutions.
+In the following we will show without loss of any generality that this {\it equality} condition helps us to fix the gauge properly in this nmUED scenario.

 We must keep in mind that the zero mode fields must correspond to respective SM particles.
-So some of the fields in 5-D theory should not have any zero mode counterpart.
-Consequently application of appropriate boundary conditions while solving the differential equation (Eq.\;\ref{Higgs equation}) is very crucial.
-As for example, $A_{\mu}(x^\mu,y)$ and $\chi(x^\mu,y)$ should have zero modes corresponding to $W/Z$ bosons and Goldstones.
-While $A_{4}(x^\mu,y)$ cannot have a zero mode.
+However, some of the fields in 5-D theory do not have any SM counterpart.
+Consequently application of appropriate boundary conditions, while solving the differential equation (Eq.\ref{Higgs equation}), is very crucial.
+As for example, $V_{\mu}(x,y)$ and $H(x,y)$ should have zero modes, while $V_{4}(x,y)$ cannot have a zero mode.